 If the pain is still present, take your next dose if required.

-Do not double a dose to make
+Do not double a dose to make up for

 the dose you have missed.